PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 returns its update count.
 The primary caller retains those dictionaries without adding reconciliation, scans, or changing the final sort/validation boundary.

+The earlier final high-rank BatchMatMul owner is the same counter-complete implementation used by the safety fallback.
+Characterization requires the primary guard to retain the same stable, opt-in complete static-shape result without changing its sort or the following channel-first Pad repair boundary.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to the same Reshape and records its `SHAPE`/`GATHER` prefix.
 After all direct